-Land use designations for Contra Costa Centre are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
-Contra Costa Centre aims to be a model for mixed-use neighborhoods, while maintaining and enhancing its identity as a safe, family friendly, walkable community.
-An expanded mixed-use area will attract more opportunities for innovative infill development and further improve connectivity to BART, nearby trails, and the community's multiple uses.
-Beyond the mixed-use area, the map indicates continuation of residential uses at a variety of densities, along with new transit-oriented infill development.
+Land use designations for Contra Costa Centre are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
+Contra Costa Centre aims to be a model for mixed-use, transit-oriented neighborhoods, while maintaining and enhancing its identity as a safe, family-friendly, walkable community.
+The new and expanded Mixed-Use High Density designation provides more opportunities for innovative infill development and further improves connectivity to BART and nearby trails.
+Residential uses will continue at varying densities beyond the mixed-use area.